People in the Kier Lab

 Jessica Kurth, Ph.D.
 Student

-I am a Ph.D. student interested in invertebrate functional morphology.
+am a Ph.D. student interested in how the physical properties of soil constrain

 Proposed Title of Ph.D.
-Dissertation: Scale effects on the mechanics and kinematics of soft-bodied burrowers.
+Dissertation: The effects of body size on soft-bodied burrowers.

 Former students and postdocs